PriDebnath/run-llm/readme.md

 ## Step 2: Download a LLM model

-Run following command to one a LLM model
+Run following command to download a LLM model

 ```bash